Ward Acres Park

 Paws Place, The Dog Park at Ward Acres Park

-Paws Place at Ward Acres Dog Park is a private dog playground, open only to residents of New Rochelle.
-Entrance to the property requires a Ward Acres Dog Permit.
+Paws Place at Ward Acres Dog Park is a public park, open residents of New Rochelle and other surrounding communities.
+All dogs are welcome to use the park and hike the trails with their owners on leash with a Ward Acres Dog Permit.
+Owners are expected to clean up after their dogs at all times.
 An application for a permit can be found here.

 The dog park features two fenced play sections, one of which is specifically designed to meet the needs of dogs who are small, elderly, or shy.
 Benches are liberally sprinkled throughout the shaded runs.